|Title:||Efficacy of the START-Play Program for Infants with Neuromotor Disorders|

 Co-Principal Investigator: James C. (Cole) Galloway (University of Delaware)

 Purpose: The purpose of this project is to evaluate the efficacy of Sitting Together And Reaching To Play (START-Play), an intervention designed to target sitting, reaching, and motor-based problem solving to improve development and readiness to learn in infants with motor delays or dysfunction.
 There is limited research examining the efficacy of early physical intervention on infants with neuromotor dysfunction.
 In addition, most early motor interventions have not been directly linked to learning, despite the research demonstrating an association between motor activity and cognitive skills.
 START-Play specifically targets motor skills that lead to greater physical exploration, which has been associated with improved problem solving and global development.
-A randomized controlled trial of START-Play will be conducted across four states to investigate the impact of the intervention on changes over time in sitting and reaching, subsequent changes in global cognitive development, and the mediating influences of motor skill changes and problem solving.
+A randomized controlled trial of START-Play was conducted across four states to investigate the impact of the intervention on changes over time in sitting and reaching, subsequent changes in global cognitive development, and the mediating influences of motor skill changes and problem solving.

 Products: The products of this project will include evidence of the efficacy of START-Play on motor skill development and global cognitive development, peer-reviewed publications, and presentations.

 Intervention: Sitting Together And Reaching To Play (START-Play) is an intervention for infants with motor dysfunction or delay in which physical therapists visit the child's home to target work on siting, reaching, and problem solving.
 The therapist visits the home twice weekly for 3 months.
 During these visits, therapists and families work together to provide intensive, individualized, daily activities to advance reaching and sitting through small increments of challenge and support for these skills, which then become the building blocks for motor-based problem solving.
 More specifically, the intervention focuses on self-initiated, goal-directed movements to build orientation and attention to objects, while learning basic relationships of cause and effect.
-Infants and families in the intervention group will receive this intervention in addition to their usual early intervention services.
+Infants and families in the intervention group received this intervention in addition to their usual early intervention services.

 Project website: http://start-play.unl.edu/